 - Information about speakers willing to travel to your community, along with other commemorative activities happening around the state

 - blog posts that feature a wide range of Montana women’s stories and topics, from women bootleggers and the Women’s Christian Temperance Union to early Virginia City business woman Sarah Bickford and twentieth-century Blackfeet banker Elouise Cobell.
-The blog will be updated at least twice weekly, so visit often or subscribe via our RSS feed (subscription information in the right-hand column of the home page.

 Project Manager: Martha Kohl